 - Decide your theme.
-I chose his many high-school clubs and his college visits.
+Since this quilt was for my son, I chose his many high-school clubs and his college visits.
 There is also a part-time job, a reference to us (his parents), and some trips.

 It doesn't matter.
 Just cut.

 Ideas for Using the Scraps